 7 + 3 AP

-– ‚You shovel the mud out of the swamp and drain it‘, he said. ‚You need a mass of clay, a work-pole, a drying area.
+– You shovel the mud out of the swamp and drain it, he said.
+You need a mass of clay, a work-pole, a drying area.
 You fill your cast with mud and screed the top.
 You carry the brick into the sun, pull the cast off and…Voilà!
-You have a mudbrick.
-A skilled worker can produce up to one hundred bricks a day‘, he said.
+You have a mud brick.

 After the bricks have dried in the sun for three to four weeks the fire guild will be called.
 They rearrange the bricks into solid blocks – up to five meters high – spreading papyrus and carbon powder between each brick layer.
 Air shafts and a crown of solid earth complete the structure.
 The firing turns each block into a furnace.
 After the structure has cooled, women will carry the bricks to the main road and pile them up for sale.

 – Before you start laying the foundation of your house you order a load of bricks to show the necessary respect to the spirits, he said.
 Houses for the living are built with clay.
 Houses for the dead out of stone.